 - Inhibition of thrombin:In this assay, patient plasma is added to a reagent containing heparin, excess thrombin and a chromogen-labeled thrombin-specific substrate.
 The appearance of the chromogen released by thrombin-mediated cleavage of the substrate is measured.
 The amount of chromogen is proportional to the residual thrombin activity which is inversely proportional to the amount of antithrombin activity.
 This assay suffers from interference with heparin cofactor II.
 This molecule, like AT, is activated by heparin and inhibits thrombin, thus overestimating the AT activity in the sample.

-- Inhibition of FXa: In the presence of AT, FXa activity is inhibited and the chromogenic substrate will not be cleaved by the activated coagulation factor protease.
+- Inhibition of FXa: This works similarly to the above assay, except excess FXa is added to the system (therefore, the test is not reliant on the activity of FX in patient plasma).
+In the presence of AT, FXa activity is inhibited and the chromogenic substrate will not be cleaved.
 With low concentrations of AT, there is less enzyme inhibition and more substrate cleavage, so the AT activity is inversely proportional to the amount of substrate generated.
 The assay includes heparin to promote full AT activity.

 Units of measurement

 Results are expressed as a percentage of a species-specific standard pool, designated as 100%.